djeada/Statistics-Notes/notes/correlation_and_regression/logistic_regression.md

 ## Assumptions of Logistic Regression

-1. **Binary Outcome**: The dependent variable is binary.
+1. The **binary outcome** indicates that the dependent variable has two possible values.
-2. **Independent Observations**: Each observation is independent of the others.
+2. **Independent observations** ensure that each data point is independent of the others.
-3. **Linearity in Log-Odds**: The logit of the outcome is a linear combination of the predictor variables.
+3. **Linearity in log-odds** means that the logit of the outcome is a linear function of the predictor variables.
-4. **No Multicollinearity**: Predictor variables are not highly correlated.
+4. **No multicollinearity** ensures that the predictor variables are not highly correlated with each other.
-5. **Large Sample Size**: MLE performs better with larger samples.
+5. A **large sample size** is preferred, as maximum likelihood estimation (MLE) performs better with more data.

 ## Example